 How long the personal data is held for

 The Congregation will keep your personal information for as long as you are a member or adherent, or have regular contact with the Congregation, or for as long as the Congregation is obliged to keep it by law or may need to do so in order to respond to any questions or complaints, or to show that the Congregation treated you fairly.
 When the information is no longer needed it will be securely destroyed following church procedure.
-A copy of our retention & disposal schedule is found https://falkirktrinity.org.uk/data-retention-policy/
+A copy of our retention & disposal schedule is found here https://falkirktrinity.org.uk/data-retention-policy/

 Individuals’ rights in relation to this processing